umut-sahin/javascript-examples/brainfuck-interpreter/README.md

 The **constructor** of the **Interpreter** class handled that for us.
 If the syntax of the script file is correct, no exceptions are thrown.

-If everything went ok so far, we are now ready to interpret the parsed script.
+If everything went OK so far, we are now ready to interpret the parsed script.
 We tell the interpreter to start interpreting the script by calling the **execute** method.
 This method will go through the instructions one by one take the required actions.
 If there are no memory violations, no exceptions are raised, and we are done.